Tuesday, December 30, 2014

 We nearly extirpated both elk and bison.
 We dare to think we are the only capable wildlife managers, refusing to admit that nature, before we came, was doing just fine.
 Once there were teeming herds of elk, bison and other game, living just fine with an estimated two million wolves.
 Why do you think it’s the wolves causing the problem?

 Wolves are amazing creatures.
 They form social structures that could make any modern family blush.
-The Alpha male enters a lifelong bond with the Alpha female of a pack.
+The Alpha male enters a lifelong, monogamous bond with the Alpha female of the pack.
 Wolves love wolf babies.
 The Beta male is responsible for the welfare of the little ones, but the whole pack plays with them and is very protective.
 There are friendships and there are fights within a pack, but even the weakest of all, the Omega wolf, is taken care of if he is in need.

 Wolves are very territorial species and they will protect their territory from other wolf packs.
 They are predators.
 They kill big game and sometimes cattle, but seldom attack people.
 However, they kill to survive and not, as it is wrongly believed, out of pleasure of killing.